Films by Title: "A"

 Africa Unite: A Celebration of Bob Marley's Vision (2008) - This documentary is about the family of Bob Marley and their first trip to Ethiopia in 2005 to attend the annual Africa Unite concert.
 Includes several bonus features including interviews with the Marley brothers and archival footage of Bob Marley in New York, circa 1980.
 Documentary, 89 min., DVD, dir: Stephanie Black.

-African American Lives (2006) - This 4 part PBS series attempts to trace the roots of 8 guests using genealogy, oral history, family stories, and DNA analysis.
-Hosted by Henry Louis Gates, Jr., interviewees include neurosurgeon Ben Carson, actress Whoopi Goldberg, Bishop T.D.
+African American Lives (2006) - This 4-part PBS series attempts to trace the roots of eight guests using genealogy, oral history, family stories, and DNA analysis.
+Hosted by Henry Louis Gates, Jr. Interviewees include neurosurgeon Ben Carson, actress Whoopi Goldberg, Bishop T.D.
 Jakes, astronaut Mae Jemison, musician/producer Quincy Jones, sociologist Sara Lawrence-Lightfoot, comedian/actor Chris Tucker, TV pioneer/philanthropist Oprah Winfrey.
 Documentary, 240 min., DVD, dir: Graham Judd.

-African American Lives 2 (2008) - The second part of the PBS series that attempts to trace the roots of 11 guests using genealogy, oral history, family stories, and DNA analysis.
-Hosted by Henry Louis Gates, Jr., interviewees include Maya Angelou, Bliss Broyard, Don Cheadle, Morgan Freeman, Peter Gomes, Kathleen Henderson, Linda Johnson Rice, Tom Joyner, Jackie Joyner-Kersee, Chris Rock, and Tina Turner.
+African American Lives 2 (2008) - The second part of the PBS series that attempts to trace the roots of eleven guests using genealogy, oral history, family stories, and DNA analysis.
+Hosted by Henry Louis Gates, Jr. Interviewees include Maya Angelou, Bliss Broyard, Don Cheadle, Morgan Freeman, Peter Gomes, Kathleen Henderson, Linda Johnson Rice, Tom Joyner, Jackie Joyner-Kersee, Chris Rock, and Tina Turner.
 Documentary, 240 min., DVD, dir: Graham Judd.